Listed below are ways you may be able to find dental care for yourself or your family.

 Safety net dental clinics provide dental care to people on Medicaid, and offer sliding-fees, reduced fees or free care to patients who don't have dental insurance or can't afford to pay a private dentist.
 The dental "safety net" includes public dental clinics, dental care provided to schoolchildren, and mobile/portable dental care programs (e.g., mobile dental vans).
 These programs provide basic dental care such as exams, X-rays, fillings, extractions, root canals and dentures.

-Ohio has about 100 safety net clinics in 48 counties.
+Ohio has more than 150 safety net clinics in 59 counties.
 They are listed, by county, in this spreadsheet and brochure.
 Counties that are not listed in the spreadsheet or brochure do not have a safety net dental clinic.

 Many clinics require that you live in the same county to get dental care.
 Please contact each clinic to learn more about the dental care offered, the hours the clinic is open and payment options.